Will my next bill be higher because rates went up due to this event?

 Will KPUB be charging late fees or disconnecting customers?

 KPUB suspended disconnects the week before Winter Storm Uri swept across the State of Texas when we saw the storm/weather on the horizon.
-We will be temporarily suspending disconnects and waiving late fees for at least the next month to help our friends and neighbors impacted by these weather events.
+We will be temporarily suspending disconnects and waiving late fees to help our friends and neighbors impacted by these weather events.
+Our normal disconnect operations will resume beginning April 19, 2021.

 I am afraid I will not be able to pay my bill given the cold weather we have had lately.
 What can KPUB do?